- Human Resources

 - Insurance & Benefits

-After all, employees can’t adhere to policies they don’t know exist, which severely limits any human resources (HR) action that can be taken when employees don’t follow policy guidelines.
+After all, employees can’t adhere to policies that they don’t know exist, which severely limits any human resources (HR) action that can be taken when employees don’t follow policy guidelines.

 An employee handbook outlines the company's mission and values while clearly communicating and setting expectations.
 It clearly explains company policies while covering federal and state labor laws, outlines management responsibilities, and gives instruction on where employees turn for help.
 An employee handbook also showcases the benefits your company offers to employees and how they are both attained and taken advantage of.